Start Now with an Ascendix Search Trial

 As of 2021, most Salesforce clients come from the professional services industry (29.6%), including but not limited to lawyers, advertising professionals, architects, and accountants.
 Other core segments are manufacturing (11.3%), financial services and banking (8.8%), and retail (8%).

 Speaking geographically, 62% of Salesforce customers come from the USA, specifically California (9,018 customers), New York (3,913), and Texas (3891) regions.
 The U.S. is then followed by the U.K. (13.6%) and France (4.9%) (Source).

 Notably, among all Salesforce customers, 49% are small-sized firms (<50 employees), 40% are medium-sized, and 11% are large (>1000 employees).

-The list of companies using Salesforce CRM keeps expanding with globally recognized names like Spotify, Amazon Web Services, U.S. Bank, Toyota, Macy’s, T-Mobile,
+Salesforce is used in various industries: from Commercial Real Estate and Private Equity, to Higher Education and Non-Profit organizations.
+The list of companies using Salesforce CRM keeps expanding with globally recognized names like Spotify, Amazon Web Services, U.S. Bank, Toyota, Macy’s, T-Mobile.

 You may check the detailed breakdown of Salesforce clients by country and industry below.

 The main reason for the popularity of Salesforce across the globe is that the company has developed a range of ready-made solutions specifically tailored to the needs of different industries and business departments.
 Salesforce offers:

 Among these solutions, Sales Cloud is yet the most popular, as it is used by the vast majority of all of Salesforce’s top clients, according to IDC (Source).
 The distribution of Salesforce products for different departments is outlined below.